Learn how to make a personalized decorated yeti cup or any other stainless steel tumbler by adding water slide decal pictures to them.

 Repeat for the third layer and then let them completely dry and then cut them out.

 It’s super easy to attach the water slide decal paper to your decorated yeti cup.
 Make sure to watch the video on the top or side to see it in action!

 After I applied them I added another layer of the gloss mod podge to just the pictures.

-On the other side I added a shadow layer Monogram.
+On the other side, I added a shadow layer Monogram cut with my Cricut.
 Check out my video tutorial here on how to make a shadow layer for text!